-Grief is there for a reason.
+I’ve learned that grief is there for a reason.
 It helps us heal in the long run, no matter how hard and terrible things may be at the moment.
-Letting out the emotion and pain you feel when you’ve lost someone or when you’ve been going through any other traumatic experience will ease your mind and calm the nerves better than most alternatives.
+I’ve learned that letting out the emotion and pain you feel when you’ve lost someone or when you’ve been going through any other traumatic experience may ease your mind and calm the nerves when it feels like nothing else is helping.
+With that, here are 4 things that may bring you some comfort during such a difficult time:

 People say that funerals are for the living and that’s true.
 Funerals, memorial services, luncheons, and other ritualistic gatherings are put together so that those who knew your departed loved one can come together, comfort each other, and share memories.
 Sharing loving or funny memories of your loved one can turn the sadness of loss to a celebration of life.